-41 May the parties agree to private arbitration of employment disputes?
+43 May the parties agree to private arbitration of employment disputes?

-Generally, the parties cannot agree to private arbitration.
-The Labour Code, however, provides for alternative ways to settle collective and individual employment disputes (see question 39).
+Generally, the parties cannot agree to private arbitration; only state courts of general jurisdiction are the appropriate venue for employment dispute resolution.
+The Labour Code, however, provides for alternative ways to settle collective and individual employment disputes (see question 41).

-42 May an employee agree to waive statutory and contractual rights to potential employment claims?
+44 May an employee agree to waive statutory and contractual rights to potential employment claims?